Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UseInEditor.md

 }
 ```

-Note that this encompases all code running in `OnGUI()` methods, not just the code running directly in EditorWindows.
+Note that this encompasses all code running in `OnGUI()` methods, not just the code running directly in EditorWindows.
 This means that the input system can also be used in property drawers, inspectors, and similar places.

 ## Limitations